ANZ Internet Banking for Business customers can use our direct debits tool to draw funds electronically from debtors.

 The common direct debit details are displayed including the user ID and credit account.

-- Transfer date: choose the date on which you want the payments to be debited from your chosen account.
-To enter the date you can either:
+Transfer date (one-off transfer): choose the date on which you want the payments to be debited from your chosen account.
+You can either:

 - select the calendar icon and click on the date required, or

 - enter the date in the format DD/MM/YYYY (e.g. 22/02/2010).